 Subheads: Audience; The interpersonal relationship in early development; Symbolism and foresight; Selective inattention and substitutive operations; Alternate validation and expanded audiences; Stages of development of consciousness; Initial infantile experience; Mood-memory; Hierarchy of perception; Parataxic experience; Dramatization; Syntaxic mode of communication; Latent awareness; Memory as an aspect of consciousness; Earliest memories; The relationship between communication and perception; Summary.

-Chapter Thirteen: The (Essential) Interpersonal Context of Learning
+Chapter Twelve: The (Essential) Interpersonal Context of Learning

 Subheads: Expanding the roster of validators; Learning by imitation; Learning because of competition and the desire to be admired or get ahead; Rote learning; Breaking down the learning process; Learning while anxious; Academic learning; Sexism, classism, and racism: the larger interpersonal sphere; Summary.

-Envy has its roots in the unsatisfied and often unrecognized (unconscious) needs of the envious person.
-The envious person typically behaves with some form of rejection of the other person, such as disapproval, disparagement, discouragement, disgust or dismissal.
-It may be expressed by simply—although it is far from a “simple” operation—not noticing, or as Sullivan explained, by selectively inattending (1970, p.
-270) to the other person (or some particular aspect of the other person).
-Instead, the envious person responds, unwittingly, in a way that is antagonistic to that person’s need at the time.
-The chapter includes illustrative case examples.
+Envy has its roots in the unsatisfied and often unconscious (unrecognized) needs of the envious person.
+For example, the envious person may unconsciously assume that liveliness, friends, competence, and/or intelligence is unobtainable.
+The envious person typically behaves unwittingly with some form of rejection of the other’s behavior, such as disapproval, disparagement, discouragement, disgust or dismissal.
+Or by not noticing, as Sullivan explained, by selectively “inattending” (1954, p.
+270) to the other person (or some particular aspect thereof).
+The chapter includes illustrative “case” examples.

 Subheads: Jealousy vs. envy; Summary.